Languages given by Finite Automata over the Unary Alphabet: Unambiguous Finite Automata and their Algorithmic Properties

+The following theorem shows that given an $n$-state UFA, a quasipolynomial in $n$ number of states and time is enough to construct a further UFA recognising the complement of the language of the given UFA.

-\begin{theorem} A UFA with up to $n$ states has a complement with $n^{\log(n)+O(1)}$ states which can be computed in quasipolynomial time from the original automaton. \end{theorem}
+\begin{theorem} Given a UFA $U$ with $n$ states, there is another UFA $U'$ with $n^{\log(n)+O(1)}$ states which recognises the complement of Lang$(U)$.
+Furthermore, $U'$ can be computed in time $n^{O(\log(n))}$. \end{theorem}

-\begin{proof} One assumes without loss of generality that the automaton is in Chrobak Normal Form.
-Furthermore, as inverting the states on the stem is trivial, it can be assumed without loss of generality, for an easier notation, that the given UFA consists just of $m$ disjoint cycles $C_0,C_1,\ldots,C_{m-1}$ for some $m$, each having exactly one start state (denoted to be the $0$-th state of the cycle).
+\begin{proof} Assume without loss of generality that $U$ is in the Chrobak Normal Form.
+Furthermore, as inverting the states on the stem is trivial, for easier notation, it is assumed without loss of generality that $U$ does not contain any stem and consists only of $m$ disjoint cycles $C_0,C_1,\ldots,C_{m-1}$ for some $m$, each having exactly one start state (the $0$-th state of the cycle).